 Generally, a "generic" drug works the same as a brand name drug and usually costs less.
 In most cases, when a generic version of a brand name drug is available, our network pharmacies will provide you the generic version.
-If your provider has written "No substitutions" on your prescription for a brand name drug OR has told us the medical reason that neither the generic drug nor other covered drugs that treat the same condition will work for you, then we will cover the brand name drug.
-Your share of the cost may be greater for the brand name drug than for the generic drug.
+We usually will not cover the brand name drug when a generic version is available.
+However, if your provider has written "No substitutions" on your prescription for a brand name drug or has told us the medical reason that neither the generic drug nor other covered drugs that treat the same condition will work for you, then we will cover the brand name drug.
+(Your share of the cost may be greater for the brand name drug than for the generic drug.)